stoeps13/connections-doc/source/admin/admin/t_admin_profiles_set_roles.md

 By default, internal users cannot create content that is visible to external users.
 To allow collaboration between internal users and external users, you must assign the EMPLOYEE\_EXTENDED role to the internal users.
 Only users with the EMPLOYEE\_EXTENDED role can create content that can be shared with external users.
 However, the content can be shared by any internal user.

+!!! note
-**Note:** To remove the EMPLOYEE\_EXTENDED role from a user, assign the EMPLOYEE role or the DEFAULT\_ROLE role to that user.
+    To remove the EMPLOYEE\_EXTENDED role from a user, assign the EMPLOYEE role or the DEFAULT\_ROLE role to that user.
 See *Profiles administrative commands* for more information about roles and the commands that you use for setting roles.

 -   Set a role for an individual user.